 And I believe that.

-You are correct, and that's why Thomas Jefferson said, and we have been endowed with certain unalienable rights.
+And that's why Thomas Jefferson said, and we've been endowed with certain unalienable rights.

 The premise of the documentary is that our rights come from God.